Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :reach help

-## :scaffold
+## scaffold
 ### At A Glance
-The `Scaffold` module detects and prevents automated block placement hacks, commonly known as scaffold hacks.
+The `scaffold` module detects and prevents automated block placement hacks, commonly known as scaffold hacks.
 It monitors players building above air or towering up to identify unnatural placement patterns that could indicate cheating.

 ### How It Works
 - **Block Placement Monitoring:** Tracks each block placed by players and the time of placement.